 Federal and state governments have responded to this crisis with a barrage of laws, regulations, and guidelines designed to limit opioid prescribing and curb opioid use disorder and addiction.
 Meanwhile, the Food and Drug Administration (FDA) has been encouraging medical device and pharmaceutical manufacturers to develop products and technologies to prevent new cases of opioid abuse and to treat those addicted.

 In addition to these legislative and regulatory activities, the U.S. Department of Justice (DOJ) has stated its commitment to “using every available tool to prevent overdose deaths and hold accountable those responsible for the opioid crisis.”
-The DOJ’s Consumer Protection Branch as well as the Drug Enforcement Administration (DEA), the FBI, and other federal and state prosecutors have been intensely scrutinizing opioid prescribing practices and beefing up enforcement efforts.
+The DOJ’s Consumer Protection Branch, the Drug Enforcement Administration (DEA), the FBI, and other federal and state prosecutors have been intensely scrutinizing opioid prescribing practices and beefing up enforcement efforts.
 Any high volume of opioid prescribing could trigger an investigation—and any provider in the continuum of care, not just the pill manufacturer or the physician prescribing the pills, could become the target of opioid-related claims, regulatory scrutiny, potential civil liability, and criminal penalties.

 How We Can Help

 As one of the leading health care law firms in the country, Epstein Becker Green knows the legal and regulatory challenges concerning opioids that health care providers face.
-We formed an opioid taskforce to keep clients apprised of regulatory compliance issues, as well as the risk of potential civil, criminal, and administrative penalties for noncompliance.
+We formed an opioid task force to keep clients apprised of regulatory compliance issues, as well as the risk of potential civil, criminal, and administrative penalties for noncompliance.
 Epstein Becker Green is adept at assisting health care providers in compliance issues and enforcement matters relating to opioids, guiding medical device manufacturers through regulatory processes so that their opioid-related products and technologies reach the market, and counseling employers across industries on dealing with opioids in the workplace.

 The Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment (SUPPORT) for Patients and Communities Act of 2018; the Comprehensive Addiction and Recovery Act; the Controlled Substances Act; the Food, Drug, and Cosmetic Act; the Eliminating Kickbacks in Recovery Act of 2018; and the CDC Guideline for Prescribing Opioids for Chronic Pain are just a sampling of the laws and guidance being used to combat the opioid crisis.
 Epstein Becker Green is familiar with these and other federal and state laws, regulations, and guidelines related to opioids, and we counsel health care providers, pharmaceutical manufacturers, distributors, and pharmacies on complying with them.
 Our services include, but are not limited to: